The Passion of the Christ: Traditional iconography and stories

 Many of the depictions in the film deliberately mirror traditional representations of the Passion in art.
 For example, the 14 Stations of the Cross are central to the depiction of the Via Dolorosa in The Passion of the Christ.
 All the stations are portrayed except for the eighth station (Jesus meets the women of Jerusalem, a deleted scene on the DVD) and the fourteenth station (Jesus is laid in the tomb).
 Gibson was inspired by the representation of Jesus on the Shroud of Turin.

 At the suggestion of actress Maia Morgenstern, the Passover Seder is quoted early in the film.
 Mary asks "Why is this night different from other nights?", and Mary Magdalene replies with the traditional response: "Because once we were slaves, and we are slaves no longer."
 The conflation of Mary Magdalene with the adulteress saved from stoning by Jesus has some precedent in Catholic tradition, and according to the director was done for dramatic reasons.
 The names of some characters in the film are traditional and extra-Scriptural, such as the thieves crucified alongside the Christ, Dismas and Gesmas (also Gestas).

-The film was mostly inspired by visions from Catholic visionaries such as Mary of Jesus of Ágreda and Anne Catherine Emmerich.
-The Dolorous Passion of Our Lord Jesus Christ, a book by Clemens Brentano that details the visions of Anne Catherine Emmerich was particularly inspiring to Gibson because it provided vivid descriptions of the crucifixion, as well as additional roles played by Mary Jesus' mother.
+The film also took some inspiration from visions from Catholic visionaries such as Mary of Jesus of Ágreda and Anne Catherine Emmerich.
+The Dolorous Passion of Our Lord Jesus Christ, a book by Clemens Brentano that details the visions of Anne Catherine Emmerich, was particularly inspiring to Gibson because it provided vivid descriptions of the crucifixion, as well as additional roles played by Mary, Jesus' mother.

 The depiction of Veronica wiping the face of Jesus is from a Catholic tradition and relates to a relic known as the Veil of Veronica.
 The film slightly showed the veil bearing the image of the face of Jesus.
 Its origin lies in the sixth Station of the Cross, in which Saint Veronica wipes Jesus's face with her veil after he encounters her along the Via Dolorosa to Calvary.